connorocampo/dotdev/src/blog/custom-domain-netlify.md

 Don't worry ... for now.
 Allow at least 24 hours for propagation to complete.
 Propagation won’t happen as quickly as it took for your custom domain name to become active/live.
 For me it took about 17 hours.

-If the 24 hour mark has passed since updating your nameservers in GoDaddy, then you will have to follow these <a href="https://docs.netlify.com/domains-https/troubleshooting-tips/#certificates-and-https" class="is-gradient" rel="noopenner noreferrer">troubleshooting tips</a>, or reach out to Netlify support for further assistance.
+If the 24 hour mark has passed since updating your nameservers in GoDaddy, then you will have to follow these <a href="https://docs.netlify.com/domains-https/troubleshooting-tips/#certificates-and-https" class="is-gradient" rel="noopenner noreferrer" target="_blank">troubleshooting tips</a>, or reach out to Netlify support for further assistance.

 A nice feature that Netlify provides (for free) is SSL certificate auto-renewal from Lets Encrypt.
 Once your SSL certificate becomes active, it will automatically renew every 3 months.